sc-forks/solidity-coverage/docs/advanced.md

 + [mutation testing][22], where this data lets you select the correct subset of tests to check a mutation with.
-+ [fault localization techniques][23], where the complete data set is a key input to algorithms that try to guess where bugs might exist in a given codebase.
++ [fault localization techniques][23], where the complete data set is a key input to algorithms that try to guess where bugs might exist in a codebase.

 Running the coverage command with `--matrix` will write [a JSON test matrix][25] which maps greppable test names to each line of code to a file named `testMatrix.json` in your project's root.